-With each blink, tears are distributed across the front surface of the eye (cornea).
-Tears are made of three layers – a thin, oily layer (produced by the meibomian glands), which helps to spread the tear evenly across the surface of the eye and reduce evaporation; water (produced by the lacrimal glands); and mucus (produced by goblet cells and surface epithelium), helpful in the even distribution of tear film across the cornea.
+With each blink, tears are distributed across the front surface of the eye.
+Tears are made of three layers – a thin, oily layer which helps to spread the tear evenly across the surface of the eye and reduce evaporation; water; and mucus, helpful in the even distribution of tear film across the cornea.
 A healthy tear film cleans the eye – keeping the surface clear and smooth.
 It also lubricates the eye – reducing the possibility of infection.

 Dry eye syndrome occurs when there is:

 What causes dry eye syndrome?
 There are many factors that affect tear production and quality.
-Environment, age, medication(s), eyelid problems (blepharitis), menopause, and certain surgical procedures are a few of the contributors.
+Environment, age, medication(s), eyelid problems, menopause, and certain surgical procedures are a few of the contributors.

 Any of the above can cause your eyes to be unusually dry, resulting in redness, light sensitivity, foreign body sensation, stinging, burning, and general discomfort.
 The problem can result from a combination of factors and may be chronic or arise at any time and without warning.

 Ironically, some patients experience excessive tearing with dry eye syndrome.
 This is a result of severe dryness and subsequent irritation.
 In this case, the tears produced evaporate quickly and do not provide the necessary lubrication to make the eye comfortable.
 Although irritation is the most common result of the condition, untreated patients may develop an infection, corneal scarring, and/or vision loss.